 Investing in high-quality feed might seem costly initially, but it improves FCR and reduces the overall amount of feed required to achieve market weight.
 This can lead to significant cost savings and higher profits in the long run.

 Calculating and tracking FCR can be time-consuming.
-You’ll want to implement digital monitoring tools or farm management software to track feed usage and growth trends in real time.
+You’ll want to implement digital monitoring tools or broiler farm management software to track feed usage and growth trends in real time.

 If you notice that the FCR is higher than expected, investigate potential causes such as feed quality, environmental conditions (e.g., temperature fluctuations), or health issues.
 Adjust feeding strategies, environmental management, or veterinary care based on these findings to optimize feed conversion.